-'Birth As A Bowel Movement' is a humourous analogy of birth.
-You'll laugh, you'll relate, and you'll see how birth can compare to a bowel movement!
+'Birth As A Bowel Movement' is a humourous analogy of the medicalisation birth.
+See how a normal bodily function can easily become a medical one.

 Birth plan - people either love them or hate them - find out why here.
 Includes a downloadable birth plan template in Word format.

 These recommendations are taken from a report on Appropriate Technology for Birth published by the World Health Organization in April 1985 and are known as the 'Fortelesa Declaration'.

 Birth support can make or break a labouring woman's experience of birth.
 Here are 10 helpful tips to give her great support during labour.

 Many of us have an idea of our 'fantasy birth' - how we'd like our birth to be... and even though we know to plan for the unexpected, what really happens when things actually go very different to what we imagined?
 Grief after birth can be profound for some women - find out how you can help yourself overcome grief after an 'unplanned' birth.

 Birth videos can be very informative, educational and uplifting to watch.
 There are also some birth videos which are very disempowering and scary - I have heard of some really scary birth videos being played at birth education classes.
 However if you're looking for some great videos and clips of birth, here's a few suggestions and some favourite birth videos online.

 Braxton hicks contractions may be noticeable throughout your pregnancy - read about braxton hicks contractions here.